vengi-voxel/vengi/docs/voxconvert/Examples.md

 > See the [supported formats](../Formats.md) for a few more details.

+If you also need normals you can specify the used palette with the cvar `normalpalette` - similar to the `palette` cvar given in the example above.

 ## Generate from heightmap

 Just specify the heightmap as input file like this: